isomerpages/moe-xingnanpri/_p1-to-p6-form-teachers/P2 Teachers.md

 Primary 2H

-"The best kind of teacher is one who commands respect and love from her students - and in that way students will naturally want to learn from that teacher."
+The best kind of teacher is one who commands respect and love from her students - and in that way students will naturally want to learn from that teacher.

 [**nur_millah_rasimin@schools.gov.sg**](mailto:nur_millah_rasimin@schools.gov.sg)